leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Z Drive - 3*
 {: .fs-2 .text-grey-dk-000 }

-Wires face in towards the Micron's center.
+The loop should be exiting the side where the wheel protrudes.
+I don't know why I pulled the belt out like this.

 ![Z Drive - 4](../../../../assets/images/micron-16-z-drive-4.jpg)
 *Z Drive - 4*
 {: .fs-2 .text-grey-dk-000 }

+Wires face in towards the Micron's center.

 ![Z Drive - 5](../../../../assets/images/micron-16-z-drive-5.jpg)
 *Z Drive - 5*